redwoodjs/redwoodjs-com-archive/cookbook/windows_setup.md

 ![2-git_editor.png](https://user-images.githubusercontent.com/18013532/146685299-0e067554-a5a8-46b9-91ac-ffcd6f738b80.png)

-For all other steps, we recommended keeping to the default choices.
+For all other steps, we recommended keeping the default choices.

 ### Node.js environment (and npm)